 Award Status and Conditions of Award

-Many VCRGE awards are made with conditions that must be met before the award can be activated for use.
+Many OVCRGE awards are made with conditions that must be met before the award can be activated for use.
 The status of the award can be found on the WISPER Project Search page.
 All conditions need to be cleared through the Office of the Vice Chancellor for Research and Graduate Education.
-Once conditions have been cleared, the award will appear in WISDM.
+Once conditions have been cleared, the award will appear in WISER.

 Period of Award: Most research awards are one year awards (fiscal year) that must be used during the one year time limit.
 The Research Committee rarely approves requests to extend the award period.
 Department administrators need to always keep in mind the fiscal year end processing deadlines.
 It is the department’s responsibility to make sure all transactions are completed prior to the end of the fiscal year.

 Budget Allocations: All expenditures must be made only in the approved budget categories, and must not exceed the amount awarded for that budget category.
-Refer to the original award letter for approved budget categories and amounts or view the approved budget breakdown in the WISDM Project Summary report.
-In the event that the budget needs to be modified a formal request should be sent to Katie Austin (2-8387) or Jessica Wipperfurth (5-6931) prior to a change in spending.
+Refer to the original award letter for approved budget categories and amounts or view the approved budget breakdown in the WISER Project Summary report.
+In the event that the budget needs to be modified a formal request should be made by completing the Change Request for OVCRGE Funds form prior to a change in spending.

 Disposition of WARF Grants Upon Faculty Departure: When a faculty member named as PI on any WARF funded account (any 135 project) leaves the University, the unspent balance reverts to the OVCRGE for support of other faculty and projects.
 This includes Fall Competition awards, Faculty fellowships/professorships, UW2020 projects, book subventions, start-up funds, and retention funds (please see the policy regarding retention awards as well, below).